Dawadmi

 Dawadmi (الدوادمي; also spelled as Ad Dawadimi and Al Duwadimi) is a town in Riyadh Province, Saudi Arabia.
-As of the 2022 census it had a population of 563,861 people.
-The town is mostly inhabited by the tribe of Banu 'Utaybah.
+As of the 2022 census it had a population of 86,861.
+The town is mostly inhabited by the tribe of Banu Zaid.

 It is located on top of Najd hill, the central area of Saudi Arabia.
 It is about 200 km west of Riyadh.
 By road, is located 320 km by road west of Riyadh.

 In April 2003, the new airport in the city was inaugurated by the Crown Prince of Saudi Arabia.
 King Abdulaziz palace is a landmark of the city and there is an ongoing rehabilitation project to protect it.